 Catalog of United States Government Publications (CGP).
 This is the primary tool for locating publications of executive departments, commissions, etc. from 1976 to the present.
 The CGP is the successor to the print title, Monthly Catalog of United States Government Publications (MoCat).

 Monthly Catalog of United States Government Publications (MoCat).
-MoCat indicates by the presence of a black dot (•) or "Item Number" which material is depository versus materials that may be in the library's "non-depository" collections.
+Beginning with the early 1940s MoCat indicates by the presence of a black dot (•) or "Item Number" which material is depository versus materials that may be in the library's "non-depository" collections.
 MoCat is available in print from 1895-1995 at ALEXANDER DOCUSR GP 3.8.
 For later years, consult the CGP which covers 1976 to the present.

 American Statistics Index, 1974+ (ALEXANDER DOCREF Index Table 2) covers federal government statistics.
 Alexander Library receives depository copies of much of the material; a companion ASI microfiche collection is available for the non- depository component.
 A companion reference tool, the Statistical Reference Index, is excellent for statistics of state governments.
 Alexander has a complete collection of SRI in microfiche.
 ASI non-depository microfiche and SRI microfiche are in putty colored cabinets in the DOCREF area.